 The bottom swivels out to reveal the hidden heating chamber, and the top cap unscrews to reveal the mouthpiece.
 And at roughly 7.25 cubic inches (3.25 x 2.25 x 1) and weighing in at 6 ounces, the device is small and lightweight enough to fit in your pocket without any problems.

 Stay stealthy with the swivel-style heating chamber cover

-If you're not grinding your herbs, the chamber can hold a large bowls worth of material.
-If you're grinding them (recommended), then you can get two bowls inside the chamber.
+If you're not grinding your dry herbs, the chamber can hold a large bowls worth of material.
+If you're using a grinder (recommended), then you can get two bowls worth inside the heating chamber.

-After loading up your herbs, it takes about 45 seconds for the chamber to heat up.
+After loading up your herbs, it takes about 45 seconds for the heating chamber to heat up.
 After that, you're ready to vape at your own pace--puffing as frequently as you desire.
-Odor is kept to a minimum (noticeable if someone is actually sniffing the device up close).
-If you screw the cap on, odor is kept to a minimum.
-You'll get nice, visible clouds of vapor that dissipate quickly.
+The odor is kept to a minimum (noticeable if someone is actually sniffing the device up close).
+If you screw the cap on, the odor is kept to a minimum.
+You will get nice, visible vape clouds that dissipate quickly.

-Overall, the Transporter is Atmos' best device yet for dry herbs.
-If you still want a device for both wax and herbs, look into the new R2, and of course the long-time staples, the Rx and Jr. But if you don't want to work with glass screens, won't be using wax concentrates, and want absolutely no combustion, the Transporter is the way to go.
+Overall, the Transporter is Atmos' best vaporizer device yet for dry herbs.
+If you still want a vape for both wax and dry herbs, look into the new R2, and of course the long-time staples, the Atmos Rx and Atmos Jr. But if you don't want to work with glass screens, won't be using wax concentrates, and want absolutely no combustion, the Transporter is the way to go.